 Transfer students will receive an official credit evaluation after admission to UW-Green Bay.
 The accreditation status of the previous institution(s) attended and the quality of student achievement are factors for determining course and credit transferability.

-Credit evaluations will be started after all transcripts have arrived at UW-Green Bay and the student has been admitted.
-If a student is enrolled at another college when accepted at UW-Green Bay, a tentative evaluation will be completed and sent; the final evaluation will be held until a final transcript showing grades from the last term is received.
-Credit evaluations will be e-mailed directly to the UW-Green Bay student e-mail address.
+Credit evaluations are started after all transcripts have arrived at UW-Green Bay and the student has been admitted; the final evaluation is held until a final transcript showing grades from the last term is received.

 General Education Requirements